Mattress support cores - Polyurethane

 Polyurethane (also called polyfoam or just poly) is the most common type of foam you will see in mattress and in its higher grades can be successfully used as a support layer.
 Unlike its memory foam cousin, it is made to compress under pressure rather than soften or (melt) under pressure and heat.
 This gives it a higher resilience and progressive resistance than memory foam and it can hold up your heavier parts much better.
 This is the reason it can be used as a support layer while memory foam can not.
 It comes in 3 basic grades and the lower grades have less resilience and less progressive resistance than the higher grades.
 All its grades can be made in softer or firmer ILD's although the middle HD grade tends to be more commonly available in firmer ILD's.
 Softness or firmness is not in any way an indicator of its and the best indicator of quality in polyfoam is density or weight per cubic foot (in both polyfoam and memory foam).
 In this article we will deal mainly with polyurethane used as a support core of a mattress however I would also encourage you to read about its use in the comfort layers section as polyfoam in general is the source of many of the biggest issues in mattress manufacturing and the body impressions and material breakdown that are so common today.

-Regular conventional polyfoam: This is the lowest grade of polyfoam and weighs less than 1.8 lbs per cubic foot.
-It is the least expensive and is not really suitable for use in a mattress at all ... either as a soft comfort layer or as a support material ... unless the mattress is for occasional use or is meant to last a very short time.
+Regular conventional polyfoam: This is the lowest grade of polyfoam and weighs less than 1.5 lbs per cubic foot.
+It is the least expensive and is not really suitable for use in a mattress at all ... either as a soft comfort layer (unless it is in the range of around an inch or so or less in a quilting layer) or as a support material ... unless the mattress is for occasional use or is meant to last a very short time.
 Mattresses with regular polyfoam in a support layer should be completely avoided for regular use as they will break down quickly and do not have the desireable qualities that are needed in a support layer.

 High Density conventional polyfoam (HD): This is polyfoam that weighs 1.8 lbs per cubic foot or more (some will call 1.5 lb polyfoam HD but I would use 1.8 as a better standard for HD) and can go as high as the mid 2 lb range.
 It is sometimes difficult to find this in a softer version but the firmer versions are quite suitable for a support layer under memory foam or under a softer top layer of good quality polyfoam or latex.
-It lasts longer and will keep its firmness longer than lower density regular polyfoam (depending on the density) but typically not as long as an innerspring or higher grades of polyfoam, or latex foam.
+It lasts longer and will keep its firmness longer than lower density conventional polyfoam (depending on the density) but typically not as long as a high quality innerspring or higher grades of polyfoam, or latex foam.
 It is less resilient and has less progressive resistance (doesn't hold you up as well) as the highest grade of polyfoam, innersprings, or latex.
 Although it is inexpensive to manufacture, you will often see this grade of foam in the support layers of mid range and even rather expensive mattresses under higher quality materials such as latex or high quality memory foam.
-While this would certainly be a suitable construction for a lower or mid range mattress, it is also often used for mattresses that cost much more and sometimes over twice as much as this.
+The lower end of this range would be a suitable material for a lower or mid range mattress and the higher end of this range would be more appropriate for mattresses that were in a higher budget range.
 Since the support layers of a mattress are not usually it's "weak link" ...
-I would consider this grade of polyfoam to be perfectly acceptable and a durable choice in a mattress with good quality comfort layers and of course higher density would indicate greater durability and quality. there are some good quality mattresses use this grade of polyfoam (usually in the 2.0 lb range and higher) in their mattresses.
+I would consider this grade of polyfoam ... especially in the higher densities ... to be perfectly acceptable and a durable choice in a mattress with good quality comfort layers and of course higher density would indicate greater durability and quality.
+There are some good quality mattresses use this grade of polyfoam (usually in the 2.0 lb range and higher) in their mattresses.

 High Resiliency polyfoam (HR): This is the highest grade of polyfoam and weighs 2.5 lbs per cubic foot or more and uses a different formulation than conventional polyfoam.
 It also must have a support factor (progressive resistance) of 2.4 or higher and resilience of 60% to qualify for this grade.
 Because it is made with a different combination of chemicals than the other two grades, it is more durable and has better properties than the lower grades and since it can be made from very soft to very firm, it can be used successfully anywhere in a mattress.
 Because it is also more expensive to manufacture than the lower grades though, and is not as profitable to use, you will rarely see it in mattresses outside of local or regional manufacturers who use higher quality materials in their mattresses.
 As a support material it would be suitable for use anywhere that latex foam or an innerspring would be used.
 It is more expensive than many innersprings and less expensive than latex so the price of your mattress should reflect this.